Xwartu/03-Juicy-Brick-Breaker/README.md

 https://freemusicarchive.org/music/Komiku/Poupis_incredible_adventures_/Komiku_-_Poupis_incredible_adventures__-_70_Ending

-There's copyright linking requirement for the music, but credit where credit is due.
+There's no copyright linking requirement for the music, but credit where credit is due.

 Level Music: